HatAndBread/s2pd/README.md

 });
 ```

-Let's give our game a try.
+Let's <a href="https://app.netlify.com/sites/compassionate-jones-9a151d/overview">give our game a try.</a>
 There we have it!
 A working game, albeit a rather simple one.
 What can you create?